sorrento-lab/sorrento-lab.github.io/3_1_OFR-auth.md

 * DHCPv4: [https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml](https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml)
 * DHCPv6: [http://www.networksorcery.com/enp/protocol/dhcpv6.htm](http://www.networksorcery.com/enp/protocol/dhcpv6.htm)

-Finally note that for certain areas in france the DHCP options need to be sent via a certain VLAN priority, otherwise they will be ignored.
-The priorities for selection are either 0 or 6 (VLAN DHCP priority 6 appears in use for Paris area).
+Finally note that for certain areas in france the DHCP options need to be sent via a certain QoS priority, otherwise they will be ignored.
+The priorities for selection are either 0 or 6 (DHCP priority 6 appears in use for Paris area).
+Take care that this is only specified in the DHCP specification, not for the VLAN internet traffic itself.
+Further details can be found in "Section 5.0 - OPNsense" for setting this correctly.

 For TV authentication:
 * Option 125 is sent from the router to the OFR-TV unit via the dummy DHCP server that will be set up.